-As of December 31, 2014, the Company believes that the rates determined by the IFETEL in the resolutions will prevail, and therefore it has recognized the cost, based on these rates.
+This resolution was challenged by Telcel in a Juicio de Amparo trial, which is pending for resolution in the first instance.
+At the date of issuance of the financial statements, the Company believes that the rates determined by the IFETEL in the resolutions will prevail, and therefore it has recognized the cost, based on these rates.

-- (e) The Company is involved in a number of lawsuits and claims arising in the normal course of business.
-It is expected that the final outcome of these matters will not have significant adverse effects on the Company's financial position and results of operations. - (f) On July 14, 2014, the new Federal Telecommunications and Broadcasting Law (the "LFTyR")was published in Mexico's Official Gazzette (Diario Oficial de la Federación), which came into effect on August 13, 2014.
-In terms of the LFTyR, and since being in force, the previous Federal Telecommunications Law and the Federal Radio and Television Law ceased to be effective, and likewise, it was also thereby provided that all regulations and administrative provisions in such matter which were previously issued, will remain in full force and effect except when opposing the new LFTyR.
-In accordance with the new LFTyR, new legal obligations were established for the Company in the field of telecommunications, including the following obligations with respect to: - (a) New rights applicable to users in general, as well as for users with disabilities. - (b) Collaboration with the Justice. - (c) Registration and reporting activities in connection with active and passive infrastructure, of installation and operation of the public telecommunications network, including the obligation to avoid charges for domestic long distance calls since January 1, 2015, in the field of advertising, and of neutrality of networks in connection with its service of internet access.
+- (f) The Company is involved in a number of lawsuits and claims arising in the normal course of business.
+It is expected that the final outcome of these matters will not have significant adverse effects on the Company's financial position and results of operations. - (g) On July 14, 2014, the new Federal Telecommunications and Broadcasting Law (the "LFTyR") was published in Mexico's Official Gazzette (Diario Oficial de la Federación), which came into effect on August 13, 2014.
+In terms of the LFTyR, and since being in force, the previous Federal Telecommunications Law and the Federal Radio and Television Law ceased to be effective, and likewise, it was also thereby provided that all regulations and administrative provisions in such matter which were previously issued will remain full in force except when opposing the new LFTyR.
+In accordance with the new LFTyR, new legal obligations were established for the Company in the field of telecommunications, including the following obligations with respect to:

+- (a) New rights applicable to users in general, as well as for users with disabilities. - (b) Collaboration with the Justice. - (c) Registration and reporting activities in connection with active and passive infrastructure, of installation and operation of the public telecommunications network, including the obligation to avoid charges for domestic long distance calls since January 1, 2015, in the field of advertising, and of neutrality of networks in connection with its service of internet access.